Voicing Water Visions

 Muddying the waters between participants’ stories and IWMI’s voice when IWMI attempts to contextualize their subjective experiences within wider trends and IWMI research.

 In addition, participants often self-select based on who can afford to spend time photographing and telling stories, no matter how much we try to balance the gender ratio and ensure representation from the most disadvantaged populations.
 Even when they are in the room, sometimes others talk over them or dismiss them.
 For example, when I asked a 14-year-old girl about her relationship with the river next to her house, which will soon be dammed by a hydropower project, an older man told her, “Say that you like the river.”
-She repeated his words.
+She looked down and repeated his words.
 It wasn’t until days later when we were alone that she explained how she enjoys throwing rocks, swimming and catching fish.

 How can communicators and researchers create more compelling narratives about environmental injustice by moving outside (text-based) comfort zones and integrating photos, maps, sketches, audio, etc.?